microsoft/vscode-docs/blogs/2024/12/18/free-github-copilot.md

 ---
+Order: 91
+TOCTitle: Announcing Copilot Free in VS Code
+PageTitle: Announcing a free GitHub Copilot for VS Code
+MetaDescription: Announcing a free tier for GitHub Copilot in Visual Studio Code.
+Date: 2024-12-18
+Author: Burke Holland
+---
 DONT FORGET TO UPDATE THE AKA BEFORE GO LIVE - AKA.MS/COPILOT-FREE
 ---

 # Announcing a free GitHub Copilot for VS Code

-We're excited to announce an all new **free tier for GitHub Copilot**, available for everyone today in VS Code.
+We're excited to announce an all new **free plan for GitHub Copilot**, available for everyone today in VS Code.
 All you need is a GitHub account.
 No trial.
 No subscription.
 No credit card required.

 [Enable GitHub Copilot Free (opens VS Code)](vscode://GitHub.copilot-chat?referrer=blog )

-<video src="github-copilot-free-blog-video.mp4" title="Copilot Edits video"></video>
+<video src="blog-video-v2.mp4" title="Copilot Edits video"></video>

-With the GitHub Copilot free tier, you get **access to both GPT-4o and Claude Sonnet models**.
+With GitHub Copilot Free, you get **access to both GPT-4o and Claude 3.5 Sonnet models**.

 You get **2000 code completions/month**.
-That's about 80 per day - which a lot.
+That's about 80 per working day - which is a lot.

 You also get **50 chat requests/month** and a **64k context window**, with **128k coming soon**.

 If you hit these limits, ideally it's because Copilot is doing its job well, which is to help you do yours!
-If you find you need more Copilot, the individual plan is unlimited, provides access to additional models like o1 and Gemini (coming end of January), and is still only **10$ per month**.
+If you find you need more Copilot, the Pro plan is unlimited and provides access to additional models like o1 and Gemini (coming end of January).

 The VS Code and GitHub teams have been hard at work, as always, improving the GitHub Copilot experience with brand new features and capabilities.
 This is your editor.
 Redefined with AI.

-### Work with multiple files using GitHub Copilot Edits
+## Work with multiple files using GitHub Copilot Edits

-[GitHub Copilot Edits](https://code.visualstudio.com/docs/copilot/copilot-edits) is a multi-file editing experience that you can toggle into from the top of the chat sidebar.
+[GitHub Copilot Edits](https://code.visualstudio.com/docs/copilot/copilot-edits) is a multi-file editing experience that you can open from the top of the chat sidebar.
 Given a prompt, Edits will propose changes across files including creating new files when needed.
 This gives you the conversational flow of chat combined with the power of Copilot's code generation capabilities.
 The result is something you have to try to believe.

 <video src="../../11/12/blog-video-demo.mp4" title="Copilot Edits video" autoplay muted controls></video>